Sunflower seeds: Benefits, potential side effects, and tips for eating them

 - Use fine ground sunflower seeds to dust your meats with in place of flour

 Important to know when adding sunflower seeds into your meals: If you’re paring your seeds with a serving of fruit try cutting your portion in half to control calories.
 When you are adding these seeds to your vegetable-packed salad or side dish, you should keep your portion to about 1 tablespoon.

 To roast them place the kernels on a baking sheet and place them in a 400-degree oven.
 Drizzle with a small amount of olive oil and seasoning if you prefer.
 Keep an eye on them as they will start to brown in 3-4 minutes.

 How long do sunflower seeds last?

-Sunflower seeds are either sold unshelled or shelled and are generally availabele in in prepackadged containers as well as bulk bins.
-Since they have high fat content and are prone to rancidity, it’s best to store them in an airtight container in the refrigirator.
+Sunflower seeds are either sold unshelled or shelled and are generally available in prepackaged containers as well as bulk bins.
+Since they have high-fat content and are prone to rancidity, it’s best to store them in an airtight container in the refrigerator.
 You can also store them in the freezer since the cold temperature will not affect their flavor or texture.

-When properly stored the shelf life of sunflower seeds beyond the best date is approximately:
+When properly stored the shelf life of sunflower seeds beyond the best date is approximate:

 - Raw sunflower seeds last for 2-3 months; in a freezer 1 year